danzsmith53/modelarchiver-1/README.md

-# model-archive-format
+# modelarchiver

 ## What's new
-This is the initial release of the `model-archive-format` repo.
+This is the initial release of the `modelarchiver` repo.

 ## Known issues
 None.